encode/django-rest-framework/docs/api-guide/renderers.md

 Optional.
 If provided, this is a dictionary of contextual information provided by the view.
 By default this will include the following keys: `view`, `request`, `response`, `args`, `kwargs`.

+## Example

+The following is an example plaintext renderer that will return a response with the `data` parameter as the content of the response.

+    from django.utils.encoding import smart_unicode
+    from rest_framework import renderers

+    class PlainText(renderers.BaseRenderer):
+        media_type = 'text/plain'
+        format = 'txt'

+        def render(self, data, media_type=None, renderer_context=None):
+            if isinstance(data, basestring):
+                return data
+            return smart_unicode(data)

 ---